Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

 * All of my images are borrowed from google images and mirrored using the site [onlinepngtools](https://onlinepngtools.com/flip-png-horizontally).

 ### Structure
 * I will be building my website with a mobile-first approach.
 Using the Chrome developer tools to give me the iPhone 5/SE (320px), I will use this as the smallest screen size for styling.
-The only media queory Ive needed to make in css is for screens under 500px.
+The only media query I've needed to make in CSS is for screens under 500px.

 ### Testing
-* As this was my first attempt at JavaScript I have had to take a different approach to testing , console.log is now my best friend .
-It has been challeging to say the least .
+* As this was my first attempt at JavaScript I have had to take a different approach to test, console.log is now my best friend.
+It has been challenging to say the least.
-After some feedback from my mentor and friends I dedcided to implement the player and computer weapon image sucsessfully .
+After some feedback from my mentor and friends, I decided to implement the player and computer weapon image successfully.
 Another part of the game I would have liked to implement is an endgame function, as this was also given as feedback.
-At this time I do not know 100% how to implement this but hopfully can in the future.
+At this time I do not know 100% how to implement this but hopefully can in the future.
-As such I decided to call the game endless rock-paper-scissors.
+As such, I decided to call the game endless rock-paper-scissors.

-I have checked my code in all 3 of the recommeded validator services without issue .
+I have checked my code in all 3 of the recommended validator services without issue.
 These are mentioned below in tools.

-* My results from the lighthouse in devtools are below.
+* My results from the lighthouse in dev tools are below.
 With no errors in my CSS or HTML when passed through the validators mentioned in the tools section.

 ![Lighthouse Performance](https://user-images.githubusercontent.com/83303996/138968391-2a535cac-70a4-40c8-aee7-32de647f0860.PNG)

 #### Bugs

 * ##### Bug
-  * An issue I came across was with my win() function being implemented .
-This fuction was to increment the score.
-The problem was the numbers on the score board would say NaN .
+  * An issue I came across was with my win() function being implemented.
+This function was to increment the score.
+The problem was the numbers on the scoreboard would say, NaN.

 * ##### Fix
-  * Could not figure out the problem so turned to slack for help .
-This put me in the direction of looking at what my variables values were which turned out to be the main problem .
-I had not declared that the variable for playerScore and computerScore needed to be 0 .
+  * Could not figure out the problem so turned to slack for help.
+This put me in the direction of looking at what the values of my variables were which turned out to be the main problem.
+I had not declared that the variable for playerScore and computerScore needed to be 0.

 * ##### Verdict
-  * After the fix I tested the game thouroughly to find It now works perfectly with the scoreboard working fluently.
+  * After the fix, I tested the game thoroughly to find It now works perfectly with the scoreboard working fluently.

 #### Mobile device